OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-resize-a-control-horizontally-and-vertically-with-the-form.md

 ---
-title: How to: Resize a Control Horizontally and Vertically with the Form
+title: "How to: Resize a Control Horizontally and Vertically with the Form"
 keywords: olfm10.chm3077352
 f1_keywords:
 - olfm10.chm3077352